rrhg/rrhg.github.io/linux/iptables.md

 <br>

-But for port 444, that returns nothing, how know if is been blocked?
+But for port 444, the previous command returns nothing, how can we know if it is been blocked?

 ## Apparently, there is no command for that (know if port is been blocked).
 We can only search for rules.
 If there are no rules then the default is the policy of the CHAIN.